top of page

 Tech Specs

 Each musical is to be staged & performed off-book.
-The show's material should be the focus in the telling the story.
+The show's material should be the focus in telling the story.

 Set and Props

 Theatre Now will provide traditional black boxes in various sizes, chairs, stools, and tables in a few different sizes and shapes.
-If you need additional items that is up to your team but please keep it to a minimum to keep the focus on the writing.
+If you need additional items, that is up to your team, but please keep it to a minimum to keep the focus on the writing.
 Your team will be responsible for their own props and any additional set pieces as long as they can be set up and removed quickly during transitions.

 Lighting